Wedding videography

+History

 Wedding videography can trace its roots back to before the invention of the modern video camera through 8mm and 16mm films.
 When film was the only way to capture moving pictures, a few enterprising individuals would take the family 8mm camera and film the weddings of friends and family.
 These film cameras had a major limitation in the form of 4-minute load times.
 After exposing 4 minutes of film, the operator would have to load a new film cartridge.
-The high cost of processing and the fact the majority of them could not record sound to the film further limited the industry.
-However, there were still a few individuals who were able to turn the documentation of weddings into a business.

-In 1967 Sony introduced the first Portapak, the Sony DV-2400 Video Rover.
-With the introduction of these first camcorders, wedding video documentation evolved from something only for the rich into something for the masses.
-Early adopters were primarily hobbyists who at first started recording the weddings of friends and family, then went on to do jobs for pay.
+With the introduction of early camcorders, wedding video documentation became more popular.
 The early days of professional wedding videography were marked by primitive technology and technique, with the equipment generally producing low image quality.
 Cameras required bright lights, had fuzzy pictures, poor color saturation, and single-channel, poor quality audio.
 The cameras were bulky, with a separate unit that connected to the video recorder via a cable, severely limiting the videographer's movement.
 In post-production, many wedding videos were not edited.
 Generation loss was also a limiting factor because of the nature of analog video tape.